kevincittadini/kevincittadini/README.md

 Hi, thanks for passing by 🖖

 I'm a Backend Software Engineer and Software Consultant. 💻 🤓
-I applications using modern web technologies and the best coding practices available.
+I develop applications by using modern web technologies and the best coding practices available.

 I'm a DDD enthusiast.